 Living in Malta has a lot of benefits.
 These include excellent weather, English as the primary language, and a large expat community.
 The healthcare system is perfect, and living costs are affordable.
 Malta is also politically stable, living no room for crisis.

 To retire in Malta, you need to have residency.
 This is attainable through the residency or citizenship by investment programs the country offers.

 If you’re looking for a quick citizenship scheme, Malta citizenship by investment program can be ideal for you.
 Depending on your investment amount, you can get your Maltese citizenship either in 12 or 36 months.

 Malta offers a residency by investment scheme too.
-With the Malta Golden Visa, you can get residency on the island.
+With the Malta Permanent Residence Programme, you can get residency on the island.
 This allows you to stay in Malta and enjoy what it has to offer.

 Healthcare in Malta